Transparency: Motivations and Challenges: Conclusion

 \section{Conclusion}

 There are many settings where transparency is helpful.
-We have described some of these settings and tried to begin to clarify just what sort of transparency may be desirable for each, with accompanying research challenges.
-This topic is timely given keen interest in laws such as the GDPR (enforceable in the EU from 2018) which seek to provide users with some sort of right to an explanation of algorithmic decisions.
+We have described some of these settings and have begun to clarify just what sort of transparency may be desirable for each, with accompanying research challenges.
+This topic is timely given keen interest in laws such as the GDPR (introduced in the EU in 2018) which seek to provide users with some sort of meaningful information about algorithmic decisions.

 One focus of this work is to highlight scenarios where transparency may cause harm.
 We have provided examples where greater transparency can lead to worse outcomes and less fairness.
-We hope to continue to develop frameworks to understand what sorts of transparency are helpful or harmful to whom in particular contexts.
-This is a rich area which can draw on connections across economics, multi-agent game theory, law, policy and cognitive science.
+We hope to continue to develop frameworks to understand what sorts of transparency are helpful or harmful to whom in particular contexts, and to develop mechanisms which ensure that appropriate benefits are realized.
+This is a rich area which can draw on connections across economics and the social sciences, philosophy, multi-agent game theory, law, policy and cognitive science.